MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/journal.md

  `Journal` contains information about metadata operations that are done on the Kusto database.

-The metadata operations could be a result of a control command that a user executed, or internal control commands that the system executed, such as drop extents by retention.
+The metadata operations can result from a control command that a user executed, or internal control commands that the system executed, such as drop extents by retention.

 > [!NOTE]